trolologuy/useful-tools/docs/readme.md

 * [microverse](https://www.microverse.org/) - Become a remote software developer, no matter where you're from.
 Learn with Microverse and connect to life-changing opportunities.
 Don’t pay anything until you get a job! - [![](https://img.shields.io/badge/pricing-free-yellow)](#)
 * [stackoverflow - jobs](https://stackoverflow.com/jobs) - :uk:
 * [talent.io](https://www.talent.io/en/) -  :uk: - Get the tech job you deserve.
 The simplest way to find full-time and contract tech positions in Europe
+[justjoinit](https://justjoin.it/) - :uk: - Mainly for Poland but also has some job listings for neighbouring countries.
 * [test-your-sysadmin-skills](https://github.com/trimstray/test-your-sysadmin-skills) - This project contains 284 test questions and answers that can be used as a test your knowledge or during an interview/exam for position such as Linux (*nix) System Administrator. - [![](https://img.shields.io/badge/pricing-open--source-green)](#)
 * [triplebyte](https://triplebyte.com/) -  Showcase your tech skills and hear from top companies! - [![](https://img.shields.io/badge/pricing-free-yellow)](#)
 * [tweetjobs](https://tweetjobs.dev/) - :uk: Find Latest Jobs from Twitter